aehasan/CS125QuizPrepSpring21/week9/midtermPrep.md

 ### References/ Copying
 Objects in Java are **only** made when you use the **new** keyword. <br>
-Deep Cpoies: References point to completely distinct Objects.
+Deep Copies: References point to completely distinct Objects.
 Changing one doest change the other. <br>
 Shallow Copies: References point to the same Object.
 Changing One changes the other. <br>
 ```Java
 Dog[] myArray = new Dog[4];